LgAlexHub/twitch_burger_flip/README.md

 8. Navigate to any Twitch.tv stream and click the Twitch Burger Flip icon in your toolbar to flip the video horizontally.
 9. Click again to flip it back to normal.

-## 🤝 Feedback and Support
+### 🤝 Feedback and Support

 We're always looking to improve Twitch Burger Flip!
 If you have any suggestions, encounter any issues, or just want to share your experience, please don't hesitate to reach out.

 - **Email**: ops.dev.alex@gmail.com

-## 🔒 Privacy
+### 🔒 Privacy

 Twitch Burger Flip respects your privacy.
 We don't collect any personal data or tracking information.
 The extension only functions on Twitch.tv and doesn't interfere with any other websites.

-## 👨‍💻 About the Developer
+### 👨‍💻 About the Developer

-Twitch Burger Flip was created by [Your Name], a passionate developer and Twitch enthusiast.
+Twitch Burger Flip was created by Aleki, a passionate developer and Twitch enthusiast.

 - **GitHub**: [@AlexLg](https://github.com/LgAlexHub)